Dradoue/Boids/readme.md

 		main(mode=mode, repository=repository, list_num_boids=list_num_boids)

-* Data simulation will be stored in /data/*repository*
+* Data simulation will be stored in /data/*repository* with a file named "constants_used_for_this_simulation.txt" that specify the constants used for the simulation
 * You can, after, chose another mode to test some clustering algorithm, and specify the initial step where the clustering begin, for example:

 		# choose a mode